City & Nature Tour Lisbon & The Azores – 10 days

 We will also pass through the multicultural districts of Mouraria, the Bohemian Bairro Alto (high district), the Real Principle and the Estrela in Lisbon.

-Day 2: The Belem district and the Sanctuary of the “Cristo Rei” (Christ the King)
+Day 2: The Sanctuary of the “Cristo Rei” (Christ the King), the Belem district and Cascais

 The Bélem district, located northwest of Lisbon, is the place where the great travellers of the 15th century used to travel to India, East Africa and Brazil.